tillitis/tkey-ssh-agent/README.md

 The signerapp can be run both on the hardware Tillitis Key1, and on a QEMU machine that emulates the platform.
-In both cases, the host program (`runapp` or `mkdf-ssh-agent` that is running on your computer) will talk to the app over a serial port, virtual or real.
+In both cases, the host program (`runapp` or `mkdf-ssh-agent` running on your computer) will talk to the app over a serial port, virtual or real.
 Please continue below in the hardware or QEMU section.

-### Running on hardware, the Tillitis Key1
+### Running on hardware device -- Tillitis Key1

 Plug the Key1 into your computer. `lsusb` should list it as `1207:8887 Tillitis MTA1-USB-V1`.
 On Linux, the Key1's serial port path is typically